-The erl_tar module archives and extract files to and from a tar file.
-The tar file format is the POSIX extended tar file format specified in IEEE Std 1003.1 and ISO/IEC 9945-1.
-That is the same format as used by tar program on Solaris, but is not the same as used by the GNU tar program.
+The erl_tar module archives and extract files to and from a tar file. erl_tar supports the ustar format (IEEE Std 1003.1 and ISO/IEC 9945-1).
+All modern tar programs (including GNU tar) can read this format.
+To ensure that that GNU tar produces a tar file that erl_tar can read, give the --format=ustar option to GNU tar.